Uncertainties in the Transport Properties of Helium Gas at Cryogenic Temperatures Determined Using Molecular Dynamics Simulation: Theoretical Background

 It should be noted that under the quantum framework, the calculation of the diffusion coefficient needs special considerations.
-Classically, one can track the motion of individual particles to find the self-diffusion coefficient but quantum mechanically, when identical particles interact, they lose their identity after the interaction (indistinguishability) \cite{bird,chapman1958mathematical}.
+Classically, one can track the motion of individual particles to find the self-diffusion coefficient but quantum mechanically, when identical particles interact, they lose their identity after the interaction (indistinguishability) \cite{chapman1958mathematical,bird,spin}.
 This causes the quantum mechanically obtained values for self-diffusion scattering cross-section to be almost twice that of classically obtained cross-section and surprisingly, the classical values are closer to the experimental values than the quantum mechanical values, even at the cryogenic temperatures.
 This is because experimentally it becomes impossible to track the motion of individual identical particles and hence, some property of the particles, which do not affect the collision process, is used to differentiate the particles in the system \cite{self_diff}.
 For instance, in the case of \textsuperscript 3He self-diffusion experiments, the molecules are categorised based on their spin state (+½ and -½) \cite{spin} as spin does not affect collision interactions.
 Similarly, different isotopes with mass ratios very close to unity are also used in calculating self-diffusion coefficients experimentally \cite{self_diff_iso}.
-By doing this, the interacting particles are made distinguishable and the experimentally measured self-diffusion coefficients are not that of true self-diffusion coefficients of identical particles.
-Theoretically, one can calculate these values by assuming a distinguishable scattering process where the self-diffusion coefficient is calculated as a limiting case of binary diffusion \cite{bird}.
+By doing this, the interacting particles are made distinguishable, and the experimentally measured self-diffusion coefficients are not that of true self-diffusion coefficients of identical particles but that of distinguishable particles.
+To compensate for the absence of indistinguishability in the experimental procedures, theoretically, one can calculate these values by assuming a distinguishable scattering process where the self-diffusion coefficient is calculated as a limiting case of binary diffusion \cite{bird}.